zxxtlz/firefox/README.md

 - Look at where it says "Root Directory" press the button where it says open folder to the right.

 - Open the folder you downloaded, and put "chrome" into your profile folder and do the same with "user.js"

+!!!
+If you encouter problem where your browser text at the top is black (unreadlabe), you need to go into settings and change it from white theme to dark theme

 # Plugins